Synonyms: Lu AE58054, SGS 518

 In 2010 and 2011, Lundbeck evaluated Lu AE58054 in a Phase 2 study in 278 patients with probable Alzheimer's disease.
 Conducted in Australia, Canada, and Europe, the trial compared the effects of a six-month course of 90 mg/day of Lu AE58054 with 10 mg/day of Donepezil to the same dose of placebo.
 In June 2012, the company announced that the trial had met its primary cognition endpoint as measured by the ADAS-cog.
 On secondary endpoints, such as measures of global status and activities of daily living, Lu AE58054 treatment showed trends for a benefit but fell short of achieving statistical significance.
 Elevated liver enzymes in the treatment group, and higher dropout than in the placebo group, were also noted in this trial (see Jun 2012 news).

-In October 2013, the first of four Phase 3 studies began.
-All four Phase 3 trials in this program are enrolling patients with mild to moderate Alzheimer's disease who are already taking a stable dose of 10 mg/day of an acetylcholinesterase inhibitor; two studies require that patients be on donepezil, one allows any of the three available drugs of that mechanism.
+In October 2013, the first of four Phase 3 studies began, called STARSHINE.
+All Phase 3 trials in this program are enrolling patients with mild to moderate Alzheimer's disease who are already taking a stable dose of 10 mg/day of an acetylcholinesterase inhibitor; two studies require that patients be on donepezil, one allows any of the three available drugs of that mechanism, the fourth is an extension study.
 This first Phase 3 trial compares a six-month, adjunct course of a lower dose than in Phase 2, i.e., once-daily 30 or 60 mg capsules of idalopirdine, to placebo in 930 participants for added benefit on cognition as measured by the ADAS-cog.
 No functional co-primary endpoint is listed.
 Secondary outcomes will assess various aspects of global clinical function and behavior.
 No biomarkers are embedded in this development program.

-In the spring of 2014, Lundbeck started up three additional Phase 3 studies.
-One is comparing an even lower dose of 10 mg to 30 mg once daily for six months in 840 patients, the second is a worldwide study comparing 30 to 60 mg once daily for six months in 720 patients, and the third is an open-label study to enroll 1,770 patients who have completed one of the two trials comparing the higher two doses.
-This last study will assess safety, cognition, clinical, and psychiatric measures for another seven months.
-The four Phase 3 studies are set to end between November 2015 and August 2016.
+In spring 2014, Lundbeck started up three additional Phase 3 studies.
+STARBEAM is comparing a lower dose of 10 mg to 30 mg once daily for six months in 840 patients, STARBRIGHT is a worldwide study comparing 30 to 60 mg once daily for six months in 720 patients.
+The third is an open-label study to enroll 1,770 patients who have completed one of the two trials comparing the higher two doses; it will assess safety, cognition, clinical, and psychiatric measures for another seven months.
+These studies are set to end between November 2015 and August 2016.

 In 2013 and 2014, Phase 1 studies evaluating pharmacokinetics of single and multiple ascending doses in healthy volunteers and in people with liver impairment were added.